adotcoop/adotcoop.github.io/_posts/2021-05-26-asr-defender.md

 # How to retrieve audited log entries

 After the rules have been enabled, and you've given them time to generate some events (Microsoft suggest at least 30 days), you'll want to analyse the information.
-This is where Defender for Endpoint would come in - it is superb for this task.
+This is where Defender for Endpoint would come in.
+If you can, use that.
 Because we are doing this for free, we need to come up with something ourselves.

 When the rules fire in audit mode an event is generated in the Defender Operational log with event ID 1122.
 If we had configured the rules to block behaviour, the ID would be 1121.